Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 Duration of the presentation: At David's suggestion, I considered going for up to 90 minutes.
 Sounded good at the time, but realistically I simply cannot do it.
 So: max of 60 minutes, and I will try to spend most of that time on the live-programming-demo.

 Therefore, I will cover the following topics superficially to provide a context for the demo.
-The text here includes numerous links to more in depth information for those who want it.
+The text here includes numerous links to more in-depth information for those who want it.

+For those ***really really*** interested, it would be useful to at least skim over the linked material before the presentation.

 1. ***[Scenario](#1-scenario):*** Behavior analytic scenario as the motivation for the project.